 Many business owners spend up to 40% of their time on tasks that don’t add high value to their organization, including recruitment.
 In addition to this, it can cost a business up to $4,129 to fill a job vacancy within 42 days.
 This time frame is not even enough if you’re dealing with seasonal demand.
 In other words, the kind of investment employers make amidst the ongoing software developer talent shortage can be pretty overwhelming, especially if the ROI is not impressive, even after onboarding a candidate.

 A Limited Pool of Specialists

-By now, every IT-based business knows that it’s difficult to fill vacancies due to a limited pool of talents across the industry.
-Even if you find a potential candidate, they may not possess the necessary skills set that matches your business’s needs, goals, and vision.
-Remember, the increasing number of graduates in the industry still doesn’t solve the skills set challenge.
+By now, every IT-based business knows that it’s difficult to fill vacancies due to a limited pool of talent across the industry.
+Even if you find a potential candidate, they may not possess the necessary skill set that matches your business’s needs, goals, and vision.
+Remember, the increasing number of graduates in the industry still doesn’t solve the skill set challenge.

 Limited Access to Formal IT Education